sp9k/monster/docs/tutorial.md

 that is rendered.

-To accomplish this, let's replace the hardcoded `spritedat` with a character ID and include the entire character set at the end of `main.s`:
+To accomplish this, let's replace the hardcoded `spritedat` with a character ID and include the entire character set at the end of `MAIN.S`:

 ```
 spriteid